-Harmony with the Political System as a Whole
+Harmony with the political system as a whole

 In deciding whether a second chamber is appropriate, and, if so, deciding what form a second chamber should take, it is important to consider how the second chamber would fit into the wider political and institutional context.
-In particular, thought should be given to:
+In particular, thought should be given to the total number of veto players in the political system, the strtcure of the state, and the electoral system.

-The total number of veto players in the political system: too few, and there is a risk of narrow majoritarianism, or excessive concentration of power; too many, and there is a risk that the state will be deadlocked and unable to respond to public demands.
+The number of veto players in the political system

+Too few players, and there is a risk of narrow majoritarianism, or excessive concentration of power; too many, and there is a risk that the state will be deadlocked and unable to respond to public demands.
 Either of these extremes could damage the performance and legitimacy of the political system as a whole.

-The structure of the state: Federal and regionalized states typically have a second chamber in which the sub-units are represented, and which gives them a voice in national legislation.
+The structure of the state

+Federal and regionalized states typically have a second chamber in which the subunits are represented, and which gives them a voice in national legislation.